 Belmont University is offering a very exciting program - our 4 + 1 program!
 This program is designed for Belmont students who desire to obtain both their Master's degree and initial licensure.
 How does it work?
 Simple - students complete an undergraduate degree with a minor in Education and a major in a non-education discipline.
 Because there are specific requirements for this non-education major (dependent on the subject area the student wishes to teach), we invite students who are considering the 4 + 1 Program to contact the Education department at 615-460-6410 to set up an advising appointment.

 Upon completion of the undergraduate degree (with a major in a non-education discipline and a minor in education), the student will apply for admission to the graduate Master of Arts in Teaching (MAT) program's Internship track.
 This track consists of a one year internship in the school system during which the student will complete methods courses and the professional practicum experience (student teaching component).
 By being paired with a mentor and participating in the year-long schedule of the school system, the Intern is able to experience both classroom teaching as well as all additional aspects of the school system.
-For more information regarding the Internship program, click here or contact the program director, Dr. Mark Hogan, at email@example.com or 615-460-6232.
+For more information regarding the Internship program, click here, email the program director, Dr. Mark Hogan, or 615-460-6232.

 Post-Baccalaureate Licensure: Master of Arts in TeachingPost-baccalaureate MAT candidate, with appropriate undergraduate majors, may seek licensure through our programs.
 This usually can be accomplished in 1-2 years, depending on the grade level of the licensure.
-For a transcript evaluation regarding Post-Baccalaureate work, contact Andrea McClain at firstname.lastname@example.org.
+For a transcript evaluation regarding Post-Baccalaureate work, email Andrea McClain.

 Master of Education